Diversity, Equity & Inclusion (DEI)

 In addition, a newly designated space has been identified on campus, and a student committee will be involved in the design and use of that space in Brown-Lupton University Union.
 Renovation planned for earlier this year was delayed due to the pandemic.

 TCU receives thoughtful and valid input on a variety of subjects from our dedicated community, and we take each one seriously.
-The Chancellor and senior administrators have been meeting directly with student groups throughout 2020 to better understand the opportunities ahead of us.
+The Chancellor and senior administrators meet directly with student groups to better understand the opportunities ahead of us.